Skip Navigation or Skip to Content

 Which insular governments can participate?

-All of the US-affiliated insular areas are invited to participate in the ELDP, including the flag territories (American Samoa; Guam; U.S. Virgin Islands; Commonwealth of Northern Marianas Islands) and freely associated states (Republic of the Marshall Islands, Republic of Palau, Federated States of Micronesia).
+All U.S.-affiliated insular areas are invited to participate in the ELDP.
+This includes the U.S. Flag Territories (American Samoa, Guam, U.S. Virgin Islands, Commonwealth of Northern Marianas Islands) and the Freely Associated States (Republic of the Marshall Islands, Republic of Palau, Federated States of Micronesia).
 The ELDP is open to all government agencies and government enterprise organizations.

 2. Responsibilities of the Insular Areas